Updated: Jun 22

 In some certain unfortunate cases, the company already pledged its shares for the mortgage, and the company needs more cash to continue operation, as there’s alternation restriction on the pledged shares and/or other borrowing restriction terms (fixed/floating charges … etc.) were positioning the founder can only injecting new funds as capital for the company to get through the tough times.

 The above are the common situation.
 In addition to this, there will still be some more complicated scenarios.
 When you are considering to inject the fund by share allotment or alternation of share capital, you may seek professional advice because it will bring different effects.

 Director’s resolution – mandatory internal record to be signed by all the directors; usually tailor-made resolutions to state the initiate and background reasons of such new injection of funds without allotment of shares, together with the relevant supporting for the board of directors to determine that this is in the interest of the company to receive the fund in such way;

-Shareholder’s resolution – mandatory internal record by all the shareholders; to state out certain restrictions or unfair and/or prejudice have been fully waived and approved;
+Shareholder’s resolution – a mandatory internal record by all the shareholders; to state out certain restrictions or unfair and/or prejudice has been fully waived and approved;

 Register of Members – mandatory internal record to be updated by the Company and keep at registered office address, no signature is required;

 Share Certificate – optional, depending on whether “Consideration” has been stated onto the certificate and if the shareholder requested to issue a new one;